TadyLucas/custom-network-scanner/README.md

-# Port_scanner
+# Custom network scanner
-This will be my first cyber security tool project where, i want to learn low level programming with c++.
+This will be my first cyber security tool project where, i want to learn low level programming with c++ and Python.